 “I think it’s very important that we never think that only the things that can be measured count.
 We often think that if it can’t be counted then it doesn’t count – and that’s just wrong.
 Most of the things that matter most to us, in fact, are things that can’t be counted or measured – things like love, and relationships, and a sense that our life has made some kind of contribution to the world, that it’s been a valuable thing all in all.”

-We also hear from Dr Nadia Low, a GP from the Central Coast of New South Wales who has spent the best part of the last decade working in hospitals, clinics, and community health programs across Africa – most recently, in a refugee camp in South Sudan.
-Nadia thinks Australian doctors have some things to learn from the developing world about how to care for a patient holistically.
+We also hear from a GP from the Central Coast of New South Wales who has spent the best part of the last decade working in hospitals, clinics, and community health programs across Africa – most recently, in a refugee camp in South Sudan.
+She thinks Australian doctors have some things to learn from the developing world about how to care for a patient holistically.

 “We really need to give thanks for Western medicine and how we can do great things to improve people’s health – but we also need to learn from those in the developing world context who are more accepting of death as part of the cycle of life.
 When someone’s really close to death, maybe we just need to pay more attention to the emotional and spiritual side of things rather than trying to fix or prevent death happening.”